lawrencegripper/ebpf-cgroup-firewall/README.md

 - Packet
    `{"time":"2025-03-14T12:51:09.104331257Z","level":"WARN","msg":"PACKET BLOCKED","because":"IPNotAllowed","blocked":true,"blockedAt":"packet","domains":"None","ruleSource":"Unknown","ruleSourceComment":"Unknown","pid":0,"port":"80","ip":"96.7.128.175","originalIp":"96.7.128.175","url":"","cmd":"unknown"}`

 See [./pkg/logging/request.go](./pkg/logger/request.go) for details on the fields that are available.
+For example, `because` has a [set of defined values](https://github.com/lawrencegripper/ebpf-cgroup-firewall/blob/474012ed809ad12c333732a5a1b61a5369d6e630/pkg/logger/request.go#L32-L38).

 With the `--log-file` parameter these are outputted to JSON so can be parsed with `jq` to get detailed information.